balendu9/worldhub/readme.md

 ### 💰 **Integrated Token Creation & Trading**
 - Users can **mint their own tokens**, list them in a **marketplace**, and **trade directly in-app**.
 - Seamless DeFi integration enables **instant peer-to-peer swaps** and **community-driven token economies**.
+- Proper mechanisms for token buy and sell with **Automated Market Making** and bonding curve for proper token lauch.

 ### 🎯 **Micro-Earning & On-Chain Tasks**
 - Users can **earn WLD or project tokens** by completing **on-chain tasks**, surveys, AI training, and beta testing.